 Second, portals can dominate the buyer journey.
 They are useful for listing exposure, but they also control ranking, package pricing and the buyer relationship.
 A brokerage that depends only on portals has less control over pipeline resilience.

-Third, lead quality is invisible without CRM.
+Third, downstream lead quality is difficult to evaluate without CRM data.
 A form submission can be a casual showing request, a seller valuation, a duplicate portal lead, an out-of-market inquiry, an investor, a landlord or the start of an exclusive listing.
-The ad platform cannot know that unless the CRM sends the signal back.
+The advertising platform will not see later appointments, agreements and closings unless those outcomes are measured and, where appropriate, sent back in a permitted form.

 Buyer leads vs seller leads